 الشعر العربي والترجمات

 الأيام الصيفية المعتدلة انتهت

 صراصير الليل يغنون

 thunder of red autumn

-Website design and all content, art, illustration, photography, writing, banners, and logos ©Susan Butler All rights reserved.
+Website design and all content, art, photography, writing, banners, and logos, and all content resulting therefrom ©Susan Butler All rights reserved.